 T.7.2.1.
-Range of Voltages.
+Range of Voltages

-(a) Automatic weighing systems that operate using alternating current must perform within the conditions defined in paragraphs T.3. through T.6., inclusive, when tested over the range of -15 % to +10 % of the marked nominal line voltage(s) at 60 Hz, or the voltage range marked by the manufacturer, at 60 Hz.
+(a) Automatic weighing systems that operate using alternating current must perform within the conditions defined in Paragraphs T.3. through T.6., inclusive, when tested over the range of -15 % to +10 % of the marked nominal line voltage(s) at 60 Hz, or the voltage range marked by the manufacturer, at 60 Hz.

-- (b) Automatic weighing systems that operate using DC current must perform within the conditions defined in paragraphs T.3. through T.6., inclusive, when tested over the range from minimum operating voltage 4 to + 20 % of the voltage marked on the instrument (nominal voltage). - (c) Battery-operated electronic automatic weighing systems with external or plug-in power supply (AC or DC) shall either continue to function correctly or not indicate any weight values if the voltage is below the manufacturer's specified value, the latter being larger than or equal to the minimum operating voltage.4
+- (b) Automatic weighing systems that operate using DC current must perform within the conditions defined in Paragraphs T.3. through T.6., inclusive, when tested over the range from minimum operating voltage4 to +20 % of the voltage marked on the instrument (nominal voltage). - (c) Battery-operated electronic automatic weighing systems with external or plug-in power supply (AC or DC) shall either continue to function correctly or not indicate any weight values if the voltage is below the manufacturer's specified value, the latter being larger than or equal to the minimum operating voltage.4

 Note: This requirement applies only to metrologically significant voltage supplies.
+(Amended 2001)

-- T.7.2.2.
-Power Interruption.
-A power interruption shall not cause an indicating or recording element to display or record any values outside the applicable tolerance limits. - T.8.
-Radio Frequency Interference (RFI) and Other Electromagnetic Interference Susceptibility.
-The difference between the weight indication with the disturbance and the weight indication without the disturbance (see also N.1.4.
-Radio Frequency Interference (RFI) and Other Electromagnetic Interference Susceptibility, Field Evaluation) shall not exceed one scale division (d) or the equipment shall: - (a) blank the indication; - (b) provide an error message; or - (c) the indication shall be so completely unstable that it could not be interpreted, or transmitted into memory or to a recording element, as a correct measurement value.
+T.7.2.2.
+Power Interruption. - A power interruption shall not cause an indicating or recording element to display or record any values outside the applicable tolerance limits.

+T.8.
+Radio Frequency Interference (RFI) and Other Electromagnetic Interference Susceptibility. - The difference between the weight indication with the disturbance and the weight indication without the disturbance (see also N.1.4.) shall not exceed one scale division (d) or the equipment shall: (Amended 2004)

+- (a) blank the indication, or

+- (b) provide an error message, or

+- (c) the indication shall be so completely unstable that it could not be interpreted, or transmitted into memory or to a recording element, as a correct measurement value.